qingdahu/EEB282finalproject/README.md

 I am not sure why but my density and volcano plot look very different from the results in the paper.
 See folder output.
 I used a different igenome and different versions of the software which might have caused this or there was a mistake in my analysis.

+It was very interesting comparing the speed of running programs with more cores and that it doesn't always run faster.
+Parallelizing the code manually accelerates the run much more.